maelh/radio-frequency-prototype-boards/README.md

 In general, watch out for some changes manufactures will automatically apply to your design: [relevant instructions when ordering at JLCPCB](https://jlcpcb.com/help/article/14-Instructions-for-ordering).

 I haven't sent the standard design to a PCB manufacturer yet.
-Let me know if there are any issues in manufacturability and what instructions you followed zo be successful.
+Let me know if there are any issues in manufacturability and what instructions you followed to be successful.

 ## Recommended lead-free solder